Emplaw Monthly - End of January 2018

 "In this Act 'worker' (except in the phrases 'shop worker' and 'betting worker') means an individual who has entered into or works under (or, where the employment has ceased, worked under) —

-Covert surveillance of workers did not breach Article 8 ECHR
+Covert surveillance of workers breached Article 8 ECHR

-The ECJ considered in this case whether Article 8(1) of the European Convention on Human Rights (right to respect for private and family life, home and correspondence) was breached in a case where an employee was dismissed following evidence obtained through covert video surveillance.
+The European Court of Human Rights considered in this case whether Article 8(1) of the European Convention on Human Rights (right to respect for private and family life, home and correspondence) was breached in a case where an employee was dismissed following evidence obtained through covert video surveillance.